davemarquess/Webpack-Ops/README2.md

 - Enjoy!
 You can now analyze your Webpack bundle in the four charts that are provided - Sunburst, Zoomable Sunburst, Treemap, and Zoomable Treemap.

 **Plugins**
-- Once you have loaded your `package.json` and `stats.json` files on the Home tab, select the plugins you would like to install in your Webpack bundle.
+- Once you have loaded your `package.json` and `stats.json` files on the *Home* tab, select the plugins you would like to install in your Webpack bundle.
 - Click the "Preview Config" button to preview your `webpack.config` file with selected plugins.
-- Click the "Show Size Change" button to display a visual representation of the reduction in your bundle size.
+- Click the "Show Size Change" button to display a visual representation of your bundle size reduction.

 **Webpack Config**
-- Generate a custom `webpack.config` file for your project.
+- This tab will guide you in generating a custom `webpack.config` file for your project.
 First, click the "Select" button to select your local repository where you would like to generate your `webpack.config` file.
 - Select languages, libraries, frameworks you would like to add to your `webpack.config`.
 You can preview what your config will look like in the text window below.
 Once you have selected all desired features, click "Create Webpack Config File" to generate a new `webpack.config` file in your local repository.